By competing in our online recitation contests, students can become National Recitation Champions and win cash prizes!

 - Once upload is complete, click "Watch" to ensure that the video plays back correctly and is associated with the correct poem title.

-- Students in the English Stream and in the French Stream who are invited to compete at the Senior Online Qualifiers will be asked to learn a third poem.
+- Students in the English Stream and in the French Stream who are among the 9 invited to compete at the Finals will be asked to learn a third poem.
 One of their three poems must have 25 lines or fewer.